togdvrar-if-its-2019/assignment-1-game-review-ridims/README.md

 ![MHFU Cover](images/mhfu_cover.jpg)

-Monster Hunter Freedom Unite is a
+Monster Hunter Freedom Unite is a 2008 video game in the Monster Hunter franchise for PlayStation Portable and iOS.
+It is an expansion of the original Monster Hunter Freedom 2 and was released on March 27, 2008 in Japan as Monster Hunter Portable 2nd G.

 ### Game Space
 [//]: # (Focus from real world to game world)